svenvg93/svenvg93.github.io/_posts/2025-05-15-setup-ansible.md

   - automation
 tags:
   - ansible
+  - infrastructure
 image:
   path: /assets/img/headers/2025-05-15-setup-ansible.jpg
-  alt: Photo by Simon Kadula on Unsplash
+  alt: Photo by Jake Walker on Unsplash
 ---

-Ansible is a powerful automation tool that lets you manage servers using simple, human-readable playbooks.
-In this first part of the series, we’ll walk through installing Ansible, setting up SSH key access, and running your first playbook — laying the groundwork for automating your homelab.
+Ansible is a powerful automation tool that lets you manage your infrastructure using simple, repeatable playbooks.
+In this first part of the series, you'll install Ansible, configure SSH access, and run your first task — laying the foundation for automating your homelab.

-## Installing Ansible
+## Install Ansible

-Start by installing Ansible on your control machine (usually your local workstation).
+Install Ansible on your local workstation or control node.

-For Ubuntu or Debian:

 ```bash
 sudo apt update